 - Weir River

 The melting glacier raised the water levels in the basin, creating thirty-four islands and peninsulas and 47 miles of shoreline.
-Boston Harborwalk is a public waterfront walkway that stretches along 40 miles of shoreline, weaving among piers, wharves, and beaches.
-The Harborwalk meanders through some of Boston’s waterfront neighborhoods, including:
+Boston Harborwalk is a public waterfront Boston Harbor walkway that stretches along 40 miles of shoreline, weaving among piers, wharves, and beaches.
+This Boston Harbor walkway meanders through some of Boston’s waterfront neighborhoods, including:

 Waterfront Neighborhoods on Boston Harbor